 - For tutorials: an extension of the deadline.

-- For the test: by calculating a mark according to the formula in the School’s policy on Supplementary Exercises for Continuous Assessment Components (https://www.eleceng.adelaide.edu.au/policies/continuous-assessment-exercises.pdf).
+- For the quiz: by calculating a quiz mark according to the formula in the School’s policy on Supplementary Exercises for Continuous Assessment Components (https://www.eleceng.adelaide.edu.au/policies/continuous-assessment-exercises.pdf).

-- For the research assignment: an extension of the deadline.
+- For the research exercise: an extension of the deadline.